 Need to save your finished artwork on Adobe Illustrator as a high-resolution jpeg?
 It will only take you less than a minute!

-I’m a graphic designer with more than eight years of experience working with Adobe software, and Adobe Illustrator (known as AI) is the one I use the most for daily work.
+I’m a graphic designer with more than 10 years of experience working with Adobe software, and Adobe Illustrator (known as AI) is the one I use the most for daily work.

 In this article, I’m going to show you how to quickly save an Adobe Illustrator file as a JPEG.